Navajo Nation: Reservation and expansion

 The borders were defined as the 37th parallel in the north; the southern border as a line running through Fort Defiance; the eastern border as a line running through Fort Lyon; and in the west as longitude 109°30′.

 As drafted in 1868, the boundaries were defined as:

 Though the treaty had provided for one hundred miles by one hundred miles in the New Mexico Territory, the size of the territory was 3328302 acre—slightly more than half.
 This initial piece of land is represented in the design of the Navajo Nation's flag by a dark-brown rectangle.

-As no physical boundaries or signposts were set in place, many Navajo ignored these formal boundaries and returned to where they had been living prior to the US occupation.
+As no physical boundaries or signposts were set in place, many Navajo ignored these formal boundaries and returned to where they had been living prior to the U.S. occupation.
 A significant number of Navajo had never lived in the Hwéeldi (near Fort Sumner).
 They remained or moved near the Little Colorado and Colorado rivers, on Naatsisʼáán (Navajo Mountain), and some lived with Apache bands.